shtef21/py_video_demo/README.md

 # py_video_demo
-Demo of Python video editing created with pymovie and Tkinter
+Demo of Python video editing created with moviepy

-## Or is it created with Kivy??
+## Prerequisites

 - For this to work, please install opencv-python
 - If not installed, moviepy will fall back to PIL, which does not have as many options